apache/streampipes/README.md

 * **Connect adapters** for a variety of IoT data sources as well as
 * **Data Processors** and **Data Sinks** as ready-to-use pipeline elements.

-A description of the standard elements can be found in the Github repository [streampipes-extensions](https://www.github.com/apache/incubator-streampipes-extensions).
+A description of the standard elements can be found in [streampipes-extensions](https://github.com/apache/incubator-streampipes/tree/dev/streampipes-extensions).

 ## Extending StreamPipes